heggy231/mws-restaurant-review-stage-3/README.md

 # mws-restaurant-review-stage-3

+System Architecture
+### Client and Server
+---
+How to run the file:
+1) Server: runs on sails.js and its needed to get the restaurants as json.
+Instruction on how to Run the Server go to *server > README.md*
+2) Client: interacts with the server managing the data.
+Instruction on how to Run client go to *client > README.md*

+## Instructions
+Inside the client and server directories, you will find the information need it to run each one individually.
+The server must be running in order to get the data.

 Restaurant Reviews Stage 3 is progressive web app with functionalities such as edit reviews , defer updates until connected, meet 90 or better performance audit score.

 This repository contains two directories: